Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Abstract

 \section{Abstract}

 Among various spatio-temporal prediction tasks, epidemic forecasting plays a critical role in public health management.
 Recent studies have demonstrated the strong potential of spatio-temporal graph neural networks (STGNNs) in extracting heterogeneous spatio-temporal patterns for epidemic forecasting.
 However, most of these methods bear an over-simplified assumption that two locations (e.g., cities) with similar observed features in previous time steps will develop similar infection numbers in the future.
-In fact, for any epidemic disease, there exists strong heterogeneity of its intrinsic evolution mechanisms across geolocation and time, which can eventually lead to diverged infection numbers in two ``similar'' locations.
-However, such mechanistic heterogeneity is non-trivial to be captured due to the existence of numerous influencing factors like medical resource accessibility, virus mutations, mobility patterns, etc., most of which are spatio-temporal yet unreachable or even unobservable.
+In fact, for any epidemic disease, there exists strong heterogeneity of its intrinsic evolution mechanisms across both geolocation and time, which can eventually lead to diverged infection numbers in two ``similar'' locations.
+However, capturing such mechanistic heterogeneity is non-trivial due to the existence of numerous influencing factors like medical resource accessibility, virus mutations, mobility patterns, etc., most of which are spatio-temporal yet unreachable or even unobservable.
 To address this challenge, we propose a Heterogeneous Epidemic-Aware Transmission Graph Neural Network (HeatGNN), a novel epidemic forecasting framework.
-By binding the epidemiology mechanistic model into a GNN, HeatGNN learns epidemiology-informed location embeddings of different locations that reflect their own transmission mechanisms over time.
-With the time-varying mechanistic affinity graphs computed with the epidemiology-informed location embeddings, a heterogeneous transmission graph network is designed to encode the mechanistic heterogeneity among locations, providing additional predictive signals to facilitate accurate forecasting.
-Experiments on three benchmark datasets have revealed that HeatGNN outperforms various strong baselines.
-Moreover, our efficiency analysis verifies the real-world practicality of HeatGNN on datasets of different sizes.
+By binding the epidemiology mechanistic model into a Graph Neural Network, HeatGNN learns epidemiology-informed location embeddings of different locations that reflect their own transmission mechanisms over time.
+On top of the conventional spatio-temporal module, a heterogeneous transmission graph network is designed to uncover the mechanistic heterogeneity among locations, where the time-varying mechanistic affinity graphs are computed on-the-fly and provide additional predictive signals.
+Experiments\footnote{Code is available at https://anonymous.4open.science/r/HeatGNN-14DB.} on four benchmark datasets have revealed that HeatGNN outperforms various strong baselines.